Explore the Regional Barometer

 About the data – and a note on data interpretation

-Metro is committed to providing data that are accurate and up to date.
+Metro is committed to providing data that are accurate.
 In addition to its own resources, Metro relies on federal and state government and agency partners to collect, verify and update data.
 These public agencies track food, health, education and other topics.
 Sources are cited on each page.

 Metro recognizes that it is providing this data without deep context or analysis of cause and effect, and asks users to approach the information thoughtfully.
 For instance, correlations between data sets can easily be mistaken for causal relationships.
 A common example of this mistake is the strong correlation between ice cream consumption and swimming.
 Despite what the data shows, common sense tells us that swimming doesn’t increase ice cream consumption.
 The two events coincide due to hot weather but have no causal connection.
 Similarly, when looking at data on the Regional Barometer, one might guess that fewer crashes in the past were the result of a transportation safety campaign, while the actual reason was that people drove less after the 2007 Recession.
 Overall, the reader should remember that some topics have been studied more than others and topics with less reliable data should be approached more tentatively.